 There is an expiration date on most packages of chia seeds and the shelf life is generally believed to be between 4 and 5 years depending on proper storage and lack of exposure to moisture and air.
-It should be noted that products which contain chia seeds, like Care/of’s Chia-Flax The Fiber Starters, will have an expiration date specific to that product ( 4 months in this case).
+It should be noted that products which contain chia seeds, like Care/of’s Chia-Flax powder, will have an expiration date specific to that product (4 months in this case).

 Chia powder, which is really just finely ground chia seeds, always has an expiration date printed on the package.
 It is typically 6 months.

 Chia pudding is a very popular snack or overnight breakfast food that is made of chia seeds, milk (or a non-dairy option like almond or oat milk), a sweetener (maple syrup, honey), and additional flavor (cocoa).
 LIke any tasty treat, it’s kept in the fridge in a sealed container until you’re ready to enjoy it.
 The shelf life of chia pudding is usually 3-5 days, depending on how it’s stored and whether or not clean utensils are used to scoop it out – if it’s stored in batch form versus individual portions.
 It can also be stored for a longer period of time in the freezer, but you are risking freezer burns and potential absorption of odors from the fridge or freezer.